keysmusician/holbertonschool-interview/0x02-heap_insert/README.md

 * [Author](#author)

 ## Prompt
-Write a function in C that inserts a number into a sorted singly linked list.
+Write a function that inserts a value into a Max Binary Heap.

 ## Files
 * `0-binary_tree_node.c`